Welcome to Rob's plants

 Read more about gardening in the Lehigh Valley.

-their own ways.
-Even though back in Allentown they all had
+Ben and Lily, help out in their own ways.
+Even though back in Allentown

-some of my love for plants rubs off or osmoses into their bloodstream just a
+love for plants rubs off or osmoses into their bloodstream just a little, so

-little, so that they can recognize their own opportunities to develop a green
+that they can recognize their own opportunities to develop a green thumb

-too, but he hasn't had much look catching things in Texas yet).
-Then there's our
+too, but he hasn't had much luck catching things in Texas yet).
+Our junior cat

 As for wildlife – back in Pennsylvania we had resident squirrels,